 If you are planning to file for disability benefits, having a good doctor on your side during your claim can help with your case.
 Providing detailed medical evidence and statements from your physician can help prove your disability.

 Ensure your doctor is willing to complete necessary forms for your claim.
-Some doctors may charge to complete RFC forms.
+Some doctors may charge for completing RFC forms.
 In other cases, your doctor may not have the time or is not willing to complete disability forms.
 If this is the case, you will need to find another doctor to visit multiple times to establish as your treating doctor.

 During your initial filing, your doctor will need to provide a statement.
 Prepare your doctor for this request by discussing your disability.
 Explain to your doctor how your disability impacts your daily routine and the extent of your disability so the doctor can convey that information in his or her statement.
 Verify your doctor agrees your condition qualifies as a disability.